Many of you have asked me variations of the following questions:

 Glad you asked.

-Emerson now offers an online pharmacy called WELLEVATE, on which patients can now order any products in the Emerson catalog.
-All you have to do is sign up under the name of a health professional (MD, PhD, ND, etc) who already has a clinical/professional account.
+There is now an online dispensary called FULLSCRIPT on which patients can now order any products in the Emerson catalog.
+All you have to do is sign up under the name of a health professional (MD, PhD, RD, ND, etc) who already has a clinical/professional account.

-Here’s how you shop at the Wellevate Pharmacy.
+Here’s how you shop at my personalized FULLSCRIPT store.
 It’s an EASY three-step process.

-- Pick a username and password and sign up for your own account
+- Enter your email address, name and choose a password and sign up for your own account

 - Browse the catalogue and order anything you like.